-The Biden administration has reversed or rolled back many of the overly restrictive immigration policies of the Deference to administration. prior immigration decisions has been restored so applicants for extensions nonimmigrant status may again confidence that their status will be extended if the location, job titles, duties and wages have not changed.
+The Biden administration has reversed or rolled back many of the overly restrictive immigration policies of the Trump Deference to administration. prior immigration decisions has been restored so applicants for extensions that of nonimmigrant status may again have confidence that their status will be extended if the location, job titles, duties and wages have not changed.
 Prosecutorial discretion has been restored so that more people with strong equities will have a chance to not be processed for deportation.
 Young children are no longer being detained and separated from their parents.
-Many employersponsored applicants are no longer subjected to personal interviews when their adjustment of status applications are clearly approvable.
+Most employer-sponsored applicants are no longer subjected to personal interviews when their adjustment of status applications are clearly approvable.
 Annual refugee admissions have been significantly increased to nearly traditional levels.
-The current administration has made it clear that they support young people raised in our country who are DACA recipients, and that this administration will continue to seek legislative solution for these "DREAMERS."
-The Biden administration is not seeking to build a physical wall along entire southern border.
-Equally important, the current administration is working to remove the "invisible wall" the prior administration erected to slow or reject asylees, refugees, nonimmigrants, aspiring immigrants, and applicants for citizenship.
+The current administration has made it clear that they support young people raised in our country who are DACA recipients, and that this administration will continue to seek a legislative solution for these "DREAMERS."
+The Biden administration is not seeking to build a physical wall along the entire southern border.
+Most importantly, the current administration is working to remove the "invisible wall" the prior administration erected to slow or reject asylees, refugees, nonimmigrants, aspiring immigrants, and applicants for citizenship.

 Immigration laws and policies are constantly changing.
-Security and enforcement concerns have taken priority over timely adjudications of applications for immigration status submitted by employers for foreign national employees as well as by U.S. citizens for their relatives.
+Security and enforcement concerns have taken priority over timely adjudications of applications for immigration benefits submitted by employers for foreign national employees as well as by U.S. citizens for their relatives.
 This is a heavily regulated field with laws intended both to protect the United States workforce and to unify families.
-Congress must juggle competing interests in determining immigration policy: employers want to be able to hire skilled foreign labor, while labor unions and professional societies want to improve wages and working conditions for employees; immigrant families want to bring their relatives to the U.S., while the quota system lags ever farther behind; a global economy demands decreasing barriers, while an influx of unlawful immigration and the threat of terrorism results in tightening controls.
+Congress must juggle competing interests in determining immigration policy: employers want to be able to hire skilled foreign labor, while labor unions and professional societies want to improve wages and working conditions for employees; immigrant families want to bring their relatives to the U.S., while the quota system lags ever farther behind; а global economy demands decreasing barriers, while an influx of unlawful immigration and the threat of terrorism results in tightening controls.

-The U.S. Citizenship & Immigration Services (USCIS) concentrates on the intent of the individual: Is he/she an intending immigrant or nonimmigrant?
+The U.S. Citizenship & Immigration Services (USCIS) and the U.S. Customs & Border Protection agency (CBP) concentrate on the intent of the individual: Is he/she an intending immigrant or nonimmigrant?
 The wrong answer might result in a return trip to the home country.
 Nonimmigrant status is temporary: one may only remain in the U.S. for a limited period of time.
 Immigrant status, commonly called "green card" status, signifies that a person has been granted permanent resident status and may reside in the U.S. indefinitely.